 Gartner’s reports leverage various methodologies to evaluate vendors across industries, all of which are objective and unbiased in order to provide impartial data for organizations looking to invest in new technology.
 Researchers collect large quantities of data, but the years of experience Gartner has in observing trends and scientific strategy to assess technology allows them to condense that information into a thorough, yet easy to read, report.
 Its Vendor Ratings is one example of this.

 Gartner’s Vendor Ratings serve as a tool for end users looking to make strategic partnerships with technology providers, selecting vendors in a given industry based on regular review of buyer needs.
 Gartner report ratings are determined after assessing the provider’s strengths and both short-term and long-term positioning, as well as a comprehensive look into strategic direction so buyers can determine what vendor best aligns with their business objectives.
 Based on their criteria of products and services, support and account management, pricing structure, technology, strategy, and corporate viability, vendors are rated on a five point scale from weak to strong.

 The Gartner Magic Quadrant is another proprietary methodology Gartner uses to assess technology players in specific markets, but also shows how those players measure up against each other based on a certain set of criteria.
-The findings give audiences a quick understanding of competing technology providers in their industry, how those providers deliver on current and future end-user requirements, and their competitive positioning to determine how well their strengths align with a business’s needs.
+The analytics and findings give audiences a quick understanding of competing technology providers in their industry, how those providers deliver on current and future end-user requirements, and their competitive positioning to determine how well their strengths align with a business’s needs.

 Based on a vendor’s ability to execute and the completeness of its vision, it falls into one of the four Gartner reporting quadrants: